WordPress Media Trash: 3 Ways to Enable It

 No, WordPress doesn’t have a trash feature for media files enabled by default.
 When you delete a media file, it’s permanently removed from your server immediately.
 However, you can enable a trash feature by adding define('MEDIA_TRASH', true); to your wp-config.php file.

-Like posts and pages, media files in the trash are automatically deleted after 30 days.
+With Image Source Control, your Media Trash storage time is indefinite.
+Using the MEDIA_TRASH constant, media files in the trash are automatically deleted after 30 days.
 You can adjust this period using the constant mentioned in the article.

 Questions?
 Feedback?
 How can I help?